Innovative Pedagogies for International Development, June 2021

 As a group assignment, 3-4 students were to conduct a case study of an organization/project based on a specific region and specific issue, and then conduct a one-hour presentation to the entire class.
 Student groups were assigned to one organization/project in different regions and different issues, so that the entire class will gain knowledge on multiple contexts; see table 1 below.
 Each group conducted a zoom interview with a representative from their assigned org/project; the recording was then assigned to the entire class as required synchronous material.
 The groups developed their interview questions, and analyzed the interview content and other material about their case.

-The first half of the semester entailed readings and class discussions about international institutions, global distribution of resources and dynamics of power and inequity globally, including discussions about post development, post-humanitarianism, rights-based development, economics of global policies.
+The first half of the semester entailed readings and class discussions about international institutions, global distribution of resources, and dynamics of power and inequity globally, including discussions about post-development, post-humanitarianism, rights-based development, and economics of global policies.
 The second half of the semester entailed student presentations for deepening and localizing discussions on specific cases/regions/issues and application of theories/concepts from the first part of the semester.

 The assignment was two-part.
 First, students were to prepare and conduct a one-hour presentation: (a) background on the issue and region, (b) case study of the organization or project with critical analysis that takes account of historical, social, economic, political factors that contextualize and impact the org/project, including examining international institutions, global distribution of resources, and dynamics of power and inequity.
 Second, students are to write individual papers about their presentation and critical analysis.